AP FACT CHECK: Trump distorts record; BLM falsely accused

 EDITOR’S NOTE - A look at the veracity of claims by political figures.

 Seitz reported from Chicago; Klepper from Providence, Rhode Island.
-Associated Press writers Hope Yen and Cal Woodward contributed to this report.
+Associated Press writers Hope Yen, Bill Barrow and Cal Woodward contributed to this report.

 Find AP Fact Checks at http://apnews.com/APFactCheck